FrancaSun/sexism-detection-2024/README.md

-# Destructuring Sexist Narratives: An Interdisciplinary Approach to Examine Online Sexism
+# Rethinking Sexist Narratives: An Interdisciplinary Approach to Examine Online Sexism

-This repository contains the codes for the master’s thesis project titled **“Destructuring Sexist Narratives: An Interdisciplinary Approach to Examine Online Sexism”**.
+This repository contains the codes for the master’s thesis project titled **“Rethinking Sexist Narratives: An Interdisciplinary Approach to Examine Online Sexism”**.
 The research integrates computational and qualitative methods to explore and analyze online sexism from multiple perspectives.

 ## Repository Structure